Books to Help You Thrive During Your Job Search

 Self Care books our team recommends:

 Most people bite off more than they can chew when trying to make changes in their life.
 If you want to make positive changes stick, BJ Fogg provides a simple framework: make it easy, make it fit your life, and make it rewarding.
 Instead of setting the lofty goal of “getting in shape”, the author suggests that you start simple with something like two push-ups a day right after your morning coffee.
 The quick-read helps you easily develop new habits that you’ll stick with.

 One of the key ideas of this book is that “You can’t call something a distraction, if you don’t know what it’s distracting you from.”
 Anyone who has ever decided to quickly google something and then found themselves with twenty tabs open 45 minutes later will appreciate this books’ practical advice for prioritizing, scheduling, and focusing on what’s most important.

-Let’s face it, 2020 has introduced a whole new level of stress for many of us.
+Let’s face it, the recent years have introduced a whole new level of stress for many of us.
 This self care book is full of easy to follow, practical, science-based advice on how to take better care of yourself both physically and mentally.
 As a practicing GP, Dr. Chatterjee sees first-hand how stress affects people, and more importantly, he has found simple, effective methods to help.